 Theresa Saxon has published American Theatre: History, Content, Form (Edinburgh University Press, 2011) as well as articles on nineteenth-century American theatre, pantomime and burlesque.

-The Literature and Cultures team at SOLLIS is proud to announce that it has been awarded a Marie Curie Intra-European Fellowship for Career Development Grant of around 300,000 Euros for the German scholar Dr. Raphael Hoermann, for his project “Haitian Revolution, Postcolonial and Transatlantic Studies, Decolonising the Enlightenment and Modernity, European Colonialism, Slavery and Resistance against Anti-Colonialism, Race, Radicalism and Resistance.”
+The Literature and Cultures team is proud to announce that it has been awarded a Marie Curie Intra-European Fellowship for Career Development Grant of around 300,000 Euros for the German scholar Dr. Raphael Hoermann, for his project “Haitian Revolution, Postcolonial and Transatlantic Studies, Decolonising the Enlightenment and Modernity, European Colonialism, Slavery and Resistance against Anti-Colonialism, Race, Radicalism and Resistance.”
 Professor Alan Rice as the designated “Scientist in charge” supervising the project.